Styles Inter-Relational Solutions

 Learn more

-Grounded in Christian faith and guided by social research, the program engages leaders from six Fort Wayne, Indiana–area congregations — three historically Black and three historically White — for a shared journey of learning, worship, and community engagement.
+Grounded in Christian faith and guided by social research and best practices for personal formation, story-sharing, and collective discernment, the program engages leaders and parishioners from Fort Wayne, Indiana–area congregations — three historically Black and three historically White — for a shared journey of learning, worship, and community engagement.

 Through guided small-group conversations, intercultural development assessments, and shared worship services, participants learn to listen, understand, and act together in ways that strengthen trust and foster unity.
 Each cohort gathers quarterly for joint worship and shared meals, and culminates their experience by joining voices in two special community concerts — a Good Friday concert honoring the work of justice and reconciliation, and a Christmas musical celebration focused on hope, generosity, and homebuilding.